kjbenk/show-stock-quotes/readme.txt

 Tags: stocks, stock quotes, market, money, investing, finance, wall street Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 2.0.2
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays up to 20 stock quotes per portfolio in real-time with an optional RSS feed.
-The RSS feed and stocks have links to their respective sites.
+Display up to 20 stock quotes per portfolio.
+Each widget instance is considered a portfolio, so just add more widget instances for more portfolios.

 == Description ==

-Displays up to 20 stock quotes per portfolio in real-time with an optional RSS feed.
-The RSS feed and stocks have links to their respective sites.

-This plugin also supports multiple portfolios.
-This can be done by simply adding multiple instances of the widget into the sidebar you want.
+Display up to 20 stock quotes per portfolio.
+Each widget instance is considered a portfolio, so just add more widget instances for more portfolios.

 Please check out my site http://kylebenkapps.com